kisakoodaus/noi-2024/thinice/statement.md

 picked up.
 Uolevi's own weight is negligible.

-Uolevi wants to start and end a trip on squares that are at the edges of the lake.
+Uolevi wants to start and end a trip on some edge squares of the lake.
 What is the largest number of coins he can gather during the trip?

 # Input